 Youth Director, Assistant Director, Instructor

 Alexandra Tiso began her dance training in jazz, tap, and contemporary styles at various schools in Tampa, Florida.
 At twelve years old, she changed her focus to classical ballet and modern with teachers Amanda Keeney and Mitsie Kraack.
 She was accepted into the dance program at Blake High School of the Arts where she studied under Albena Arnaudova and Kelly Rayl.
-Alexandra also attended training intensives at Orlando Ballet, the ROCK School, Alonzo King's LINES Ballet, and Nashville Ballet.
-After graduation, Alexandra joined the Pittsburgh Ballet Theatre's Graduate program, where she danced as a trainee for two years.
-She is currently a company member of Texture Contemporary Ballet.
-Alexandra has performed in numerous Pittsburgh Ballet Theatre productions and has performed George Balanchine's Serenade.
-She also danced in choreographer Robert Moses' premiere performance of, How Does One Arrive at Short-Story Technique?
-She has received numerous awards and honors, including being chosen as the model dancer for example of video submissions for the All-State Dance program in the state of Florida.
-She has had her choreography displayed at Blake High School of the Arts and the Youth America Grand Prix.
+Alexandra also attended training intensives at Orlando Ballet, the ROCK School, Alonzo King’s LINES Ballet, and Nashville Ballet.
+After graduation, Alexandra joined the Pittsburgh Ballet Theatre’s Graduate program, where she danced as a trainee for two years.
+She is currently a company member and artistic administrator for Texture Contemporary Ballet in Pittsburgh, PA.
+Alexandra also holds an Associate Degree in Business Administration from the Community College of Allegheny County.

-Kelly Gallagher started her dance training at the age of 2 years old at the now titled, Studio 19 Dance Complex.
-At the age of 8, she moved studios to study under Michelle More and Amy Downs.
+Kelly Gallagher started her dance training at the age of 2 years old at local a local studio.
+At the age of 8, she moved studios to study under Michelle More and Amy Downs at Pittsburgh DancExplosion.
 It was there she embraced and cultivated her acrobatic skills and her knack for tap, but also found a love and passion for contemporary and emotional story-telling.
 In her competitive years, she received numerous awards, titles, and scholarships.
 She attended the University of Dayton to receive her B.F.A. in Visual Communication and Graphic Design.
 By her junior year, she was named Captain of the Flyerette Dance Team and Rehearsal Assistant to the University of Dayton Dance Ensemble.
 It was also during her junior year that she created an internship position with Dayton Contemporary Dance Company.
-This internship gave her the opportunities and experiences to learn about the business side of a professional dance company as well as the opportunity to take regular/master classes and learn choreography with the first and second company.
+This internship gave her the opportunities and experiences to learn about the business side of a professional dance company as well as the opportunity to take regular/masterclasses and learn choreography with the first and second company.
 She has performed with DCDC II, The University of Dayton Arts Department, UDA, and Texture Contemporary Ballet Company.

 Emma has been dancing since the age of three, and she started working with teachers Amy Downs and Michelle Moore at the age of seven.
 In her last year at DEAC, Emma began teaching and choreographing.
 She went on to obtain a Bachelors Degree in Psychology at the University of Pittsburgh and a Masters Degree in Clinical Community Psychology at Point Park University.
 During her undergraduate career, Emma continued dancing, teaching, and choreographing for Pitt Dance Ensemble.
 She worked with choreographers and teacher including Sarah Parker, Shana Simmons, Renee Smith, Jamie Murphy, Jessica Marino, Gabriel Ash, and Greg McCummings.
 Emma is excited and honored to be able to continue sharing her love for dance as a part of the DEAC staff!